Mount Hiei

-Due to its position north-east of the ancient capital of Kyoto, it was thought in ancient geomancy practices to be a protective bulwark against negative influences on the capital, which along with the rise of the Tendai sect in Heian period Japan (8th - 12th centuries) meant that the mountain and the temple complex were politically powerful and influential.
+Due to its position north-east of the ancient capital of Heian-kyō (Kyoto), it was thought in ancient geomancy to be a protective bulwark against negative influences on the capital, which along with the rise of the Tendai sect in the Heian period (8th - 12th centuries) meant that the mountain and the temple complex were politically powerful and influential.
 Later schools of Buddhism in Japan were almost entirely founded by ex-monks of the Tendai sect, such as Hōnen, Nichiren, Dōgen and Shinran, who all studied at the temple before leaving Mount Hiei to start their own practices.

-The temple complex was razed by Oda Nobunaga in 1571 to quell the rising power of Tendai's warrior monks (sōhei), but it was rebuilt and remains the Tendai headquarters to this day.
+The temple complex was razed by Oda Nobunaga in 1571 to quell the rising power of Tendai's sōhei (warrior monks).
+It was rebuilt and remains Tendai headquarters to this day.